simple-login/app/CONTRIBUTING.md

 [swaks](http://www.jetmore.org/john/code/swaks/) is used for sending test emails to the `email_handler`.

-[mailcatcher](https://github.com/sj26/mailcatcher) is used to receive forwarded emails.
+[mailcatcher](https://github.com/sj26/mailcatcher) or [MailHog](https://github.com/mailhog/MailHog) can be used as a MTA to receive emails.

-There are several steps to set up the email handler
+Here's how set up the email handler:

-1) run mailcatcher
+1) run mailcatcher or MailHog

 ```bash
 mailcatcher